 The next benefit is more likely to make your developer happy than anything but it should be noted.
 With a traditional CMS, you will be locked into the coding language it is built on.
 A headless CMS lets you develop the site in whatever coding language you want.
 It gives your developers the choice to work with what they know best.
 Although most developers would be very familiar with the code used by the popular traditional CMS options, this gives you the option to develop your website with exactly the tools and features you need.

 Here are some examples of a headless CMS.

 Contentful is an example of a subscription-based headless CMS.
 It is proprietary, so you pay a monthly fee for services.
 Contentful markets itself as “content infrastructure” which means that it provides your developers the building blocks and cloud-based services to construct a website that fits your needs.

 Contentful has less off-the-shelf features than WordPress.
 This means that it is more complicated to develop.
-Your initial development costs could be higher than with other options.
+Your initial web development services costs could be higher than with other options.
 But there are also distinct advantages here.

 Contentful could be seen as a huge toolbox for developers as opposed to the more pre-assembled CMS choices.
 There aren’t as many pre-built features, but in the hands of the right developer Contentful enables you to build a truly bespoke website.